Benchmarking World-Model Learning with Environment-Level Queries: Baseline Evaluations and Analysis

 \section{Baseline Evaluations and Analysis}

 We evaluate humans and reasoning models on AutumnBench using the two-phase \wmla framework.
-Human participants are recruited via Prolific~\citep{prolific}.
-For model baselines, we use Claude 4 Sonnet, Gemini 2.5 Pro, and o3. \Cref{sec:setup} details the evaluation setup for both.
+We recruit human participants via Prolific~\citep{prolific}.
+For model baselines, we use Claude~4~Sonnet, Gemini~2.5~Pro and Flash, o3, and Qwen3~235b~a22b~thinking~2507. \Cref{sec:setup} details our evaluation setup for both.
+We additionally include an Autumn-simulator baseline agent with access to the ground-truth Autumn programs, which serves as a reference point for next-frame prediction style world models; see \Cref{sec:autumn-simulator-agent} for details.

-We analyze agents' performance, exploration strategies during the interaction phase, and the impact of computational resources across AutumnBench tasks in \Cref{sec:results}.
-We then discuss these results, as well as their implications in \Cref{sec:discussion}.
+In \Cref{sec:results}, we analyze agent performance, their exploration strategies during the interaction phase, and how additional computational resources affect their scores across AutumnBench tasks.
+We then discuss what these findings reveal about current reasoning models in \Cref{sec:discussion}.